The diagram to the right shows plots of vapor pressure versus tem... | Channels for Pearson+

 Vapor Pressure

 Vapor pressure is the pressure exerted by a vapor in equilibrium with its liquid or solid phase at a given temperature.
-It reflects the tendency of particles to escape from the liquid phase into the vapor phase.
-As temperature increases, vapor pressure also increases, which is crucial for understanding boiling points.
+It indicates how readily a substance will evaporate; higher vapor pressure means a substance evaporates more easily.
+In the context of the question, the vapor pressure of the solvent decreases when a solute is added, affecting the boiling point.

 Recommended video: